Chacmultun means "mounds made of red stone" in Maya.

 H.E.D.
 Pollock, working under the auspices of the Carnegie Institution, visited Chacmultun in the late 1930's.
 He writes:

-"The outstanding characteristic of Chacmultun...is the utilization of natural eminences to locate the city's important civic and religious structures.
+The outstanding characteristic of Chacmultun...is the utilization of natural eminences to locate the city's important civic and religious structures.
 The buildings tend to face one another, but, and perhaps more importantly, they focus on the floor of the valley that bisects the site.
 One is tempted to conjecture the presence of some important precinct or structure on the valley floor.
-In any event, lack of knowledge of this central part of the city is a handicap to understanding the overall plan."
+In any event, lack of knowledge of this central part of the city is a handicap to understanding the overall plan.

 The name Chacmultun applies specifically to the group of buildings in the northwest part of the ruins, but has been extended to include the whole site.
 The three groups which constitute the major ruins at the site are known as the Chacmultun Group, the Xetpol Group, and the Cabalpak Group.

-To see Edward Thompson's fascinating 1904 archaeological notes and building diagrams, please click on these links: Edifice 1, Edifice 2, Edifice 3, Edifice 4 and Edifice 5
+To see Edward Thompson's 1904 archaeological notes and building diagrams, please click on these links: Edifice 1, Edifice 2, Edifice 3, Edifice 4 and Edifice 5

 Edward Thompson, Archaeological Researches in Yucatan.
 1904: p.
 13-16

 Edward Thomson, an early Mayanist who explored and mapped this site in the early 1900's, translated the name Chacmultun as "red-stone hills".
 The red color of the building stone has been attributed to bacteria living in the limestone which turns red when exposed to air.
+The Chacmultún group is notable for its extensive terracing.
+At the south and east the lower terrace is faced with cut stone, as can be seen to the left in this photo.

 (Pollock, p.
 362)